matteopedani/chiaramancori-photo/pages/pages-root-folder/index.md

 #
 # Use the widgets beneath and the content will be
 # inserted automagically in the webpage.
 To make
 # this work, you have to use › layout: frontpage
 #
 layout: frontpage
-header:
+header: no
-  image_fullwidth: IMG_9029_elab.jpg
-widget1:
-  title: "Works"
-  image: ritratti-col/Federica_Lorusso_7.jpg
-  text: 'In questo sito potete vedere alcune delle mie vecchie foto, oltre alle foto che scatto ogni giorno.
-Stai cercandouna foto particolare?
-Assoldami e scatterò le foto che ti servono.'
-url: '/foto/ritratti-bn/'
-widget2:
-  title: "Lavori"
-  image: ritratti-bn/giovanna_mancori.jpg
-  url: '/foto/ritratti-colore/'
-  text: 'You can see some of my old photo on this site, and also the new photos  I take each day.
-Are you looking for a particular photo?
-Just hire me, I will shoot the right photo for your business.'
-# widget3:
-#  title: "Works"
-#  image: ritratti-col/Federica_Lorusso_7.jpg
-#  url: '/blog/'
-#  text: 'In questo sito potete vedere alcune delle mie vecchie foto, oltre alle foto che scatto ogni giorno.
-Stai cercandouna foto particolare?
-Assoldami e scatterò le foto che ti servono.'
-#
+#  image_fullwidth: IMG_9487_elab.JPG

 # Use the call for action to show a button on the frontpage
 #
 # To make internal links, just use a permalink like this